 If you would like more information about the Cursillo group in our parish, please email Jan via the Parish Office.

-If you would like more information about this group, please email Ann via the Parish Office.
+If you would like more information about this group, please email Jan via the Parish Office.

-We are a Bible study group that meets on the third Monday of each month.
+We are a Bible study group that meets once a month.
 We have taken topics, characters or books of the Bible (Ruth, Philippines, David, for example) and share insights and consider how what we have read may be applicable to our lives today.
 There is tea or coffee, friendship, conversation and prayerful support too, and new members would of course be very welcome.

 If you would like more information about this group, please email Diana via the Parish Office.